xlcnd/isbntools/docs/devs.rst

   **bouth** python 2 and python 3.

-The exceptions raised by these methods can all be catched using ``ISBNToolsDevException``.
+The exceptions raised by these methods can all be catched using ``ISBNLibDevException``.

-In ``isbntools.dev.lab`` you can find several methods, that we found very useful, but you should consider them as beta software.
+In ``isbnlib.dev.helpers`` you can find several methods, that we found very useful, but you should consider them as beta software.
 They can change a lot in the future.